Want to escape the cubicle? Start a business offshore

 However, these banks charge high fees and have limited services compared to their larger counterparts in Panama.
 If you outgrow your “starter bank,” you will need to travel to Panama to open an international account.

-Your fourth offshore account might be an ecommerce merchant account.
+Your fourth offshore account might be an eCommerce merchant account.
 While offshore credit card accounts are difficult to get, and the fees are higher than in the U.S., many prefer to operate outside of America.
-For more, see How to Get an Offshore Merchant Account.
+For more, see Here’s How to Maximize Privacy in Your Offshore Transactions

 The next flag to plant is residency.
 Become a resident of a foreign country to increase your global footprint, create a “landing spot” for you and your family, and minimize your taxes when you’re ready to qualify for the Foreign Earned Income Exclusion.